KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/31-crown-coronation.md

 **Primary Structural Diagnosis:**
 The **Recognition of Achieved Coherence and Lawful Sovereignty.**
-The Crown represents the culmination of Centropic motion—the point at which the L₂ (SS / SM: Anthra / Nousa) and L₃ (DS / DM: Archeus / Noeüs) achieve perfect structural alignment, allowing the centropic essence to act as a lawful transmitter of Aionic order.
+The Crown represents a realized state of Centropic alignment—the point at which the L₂ (SS / SM: Anthra / Nousa) and L₃ (DS / DM: Archeus / Noeüs) attain lawful structural concord, allowing the centropic being to act as a coherent transmitter of ordered presence.
 It is not mere rulership but Integration: the establishment of Coherence where Fragmentation had held sway, within and without.

 **Core Glyphic Sequence:**
-`⚙️ → ∴ → 👑 → ✨◎`
+`⚙️ → ∴ → 👑 → ✨`
-*(Apparent Order is refined into Synthesis, manifesting as Lawful Sovereignty and Radiant Coherence.)*
+*(Apparent Order is refined into Synthesis, recognized as Lawful Sovereignty, and manifested as Centropic Radiance.)*

 ---